The Bachelor (franchise): The Bachelor: Winter Games (2018)

 The Bachelor Winter Games premiered on February 13, 2018.
 The show follows a similar premise to that of Bachelor in Paradise with a few twists.
 One stand out twist is that the cast is made up of international contestants from The Bachelor franchise.
 All contestants participate in various winter sports in order to win a date card.
 Ashley Iaconetti (American) and Kevin Wendt (Canadian) were the winning couple of the first season, after competing in an ice skating dance routine against three other couples.

 The Bachelor Presents: Listen to Your Heart (2020)

 The Bachelor Presents: Listen to Your Heart premiered on April 13, 2020. follows single men and women, who are musicians or work in the music industry, hoping to find love through music.
 The contestants will sing well-known songs, both individually and as couples, and explore their relationships while living together and going on Bachelor-style dates that focus on music.

 The Bachelor: The Greatest Seasons – Ever!
 (2020)

 On April 29, 2020, a 10-episode documentary series titled The Bachelor: The Greatest Seasons – Ever! was announced.
 It premiered on June 8, 2020.
 It was originally titled The Bachelor: The Most Unforgettable—Ever! before its name was changed on May 11, 2020.
 The series contains recaps of previous seasons of The Bachelor and The Bachelorette and features interviews with former cast members.
 It is hosted by Chris Harrison.

+The Golden Bachelor (2023)

+In January 2020, a casting call was issued for men and women aged 65 and older, for an edition of The Bachelor starring senior citizens.
+On May 16, 2023, after a 3-year-delay due to the COVID-19 pandemic, ABC commissioned the first season of The Golden Bachelor, to premiere in Fall 2023.